unix14/unix14/README.md

 ## Hi there 👋
 I'm **Eyal Yaakobi**, a Senior Android Developer, Flutter Developer and AI Enthusiast.
-I own [3P Cups](https://3p-cups.blogspot.com/) - an indie development studio specializing in apps and games.I'm also known by the nickname 'unix14'.
+I own [3P Cups](https://3p-cups.blogspot.com/) - an indie development studio specializing in apps and games.
+I'm also known by the nickname 'unix14'.

 ### My Top 3 Projects